 I’m an award-winning, multi-platform freelance journalist with a talent for uncovering and telling compelling stories.

 I've reported news and feature articles for various international media including in Australia, the US and the UK on everything from travel and sport to beer, business and science.
-I've written for media including Forbes, The Guardian, BBC Sport, Lonely Planet, The Telegraph, ABC News, The Australian, Beer Advocate, SBS, The Saturday Paper, QWeekend magazine and New Scientist.
+I've written for media including Forbes, The Guardian, BBC Sport, Lonely Planet, The Telegraph, ABC News, The Australian, Beer Advocate, SBS, The Saturday Paper, QWeekend magazine, New Scientist and Off The Pitch.

 For broadcast work, please see: vimeo.com/robertkidd